 There’s no law saying you can’t still use a blog front page, but it’s important to understand what you’ll miss out on if you do.

-Times to Avoid Using a Static Front Page on Your WordPress Website
+When to Avoid Using a Static Front Page on Your WordPress Website

 Despite many opportunities to utilize a static front page, there are times when it makes more sense to go the traditional route.
 Generally speaking, keeping a blog-style front page is smart when you’re creating feed-like updates.
 With WordPress, changing the front page to a static page can seem boring, especially if users want to see new updates.

-- News Websites: Newspapers, television outlets and online journalism websites.
+- News Websites: Newspapers, television outlets, and online journalism websites.

 - Blogs: If the blog is the center of your brand, you fall into this category (as opposed to if a blog is just another marketing tool).